tonyhieu/college-notes/_posts/2022-10-25-econ20a-reading.md

 ---
 layout: post
 toc: true
-description: Econ 20A Reading Notes
+description: Principles of Economics Ch.
+8 and 9
 categories: [econ20a, reading, fall22-23, markdown]
-title: Principles of Economics Ch.
-8 and 9
+title: The Costs of Taxation and International Trade
-use-math: true
 ---

 ## Chapter 8: Application: The Costs of Taxation